Reconnect with each other.

 This cycle has ruined the trust between you.
 You wonder if your partner still has your back.
 The passion you used to have is gone.
 An emotional gap has come between you, leaving you feeling alone.

-Or, perhaps your relationship is still good overall.
-But you want to work on it before little problems get big.
-You know relationships take hard work, and you're ready for that.
+While your relationship is still good overall, you want to work on it before little problems get big.
+You know relationships take intentional nurturing, and you're ready for that.

-The goal is the same — to heal, connect again, and make your relationship stronger.
+The goal is to heal from past fights, connect on a regular basis, and make your relationship stronger.
 You're ready to break bad patterns so you can move forward in a good way together.
-This is where couples therapy in Newton comes in.
+This is where couples therapy comes in.

 couples-therapy